ZexingGao/EC463MiniProject/README.md

 *****************************************************************************
 IMPORTANT NOTE!
-PLEASE USE "FINAL PRODUCT BRANCH" INSTEAD MASTER TO REVIEW OUR FINAL CODE!
+PLEASE USE "FINAL PRODUCT BRANCH" INSTEAD OF MASTER TO REVIEW OUR FINAL CODE!
 *****************************************************************************